-Implementation of the new Business System for shemes administration has been delayed.
+Implementation of the new Business System for schemes administration has been delayed.
 The Authority was not satisfied with results from pre-implementation system tests and work continues to ensure the system delivered is fit-for-purpose.
+The new Business System is expected to be operational by the end of 2016.